Emacs - Dired

 - Command:

-- Key bindings
+M-x dired - Key bindings

-open a dired buffer in another window.
+C-x dis equivalent to the command above.C-x 4 dopen a dired buffer in another window.

 View and navigation

-Key | Description |
+| Key | Description |

 ( |

-Toggle detail information (dired-hide-details-mode ). |
+Toggle detail information (dired-hide-details-mode). |

 ^ |

-Go up one directory (dired-up-directory ). |
+Go up one directory (dired-up-directory). |

 n/C-n |

-Move the point down an entry (dired-next-line ). |
+Move the point down an entry (dired-next-line). |

 p/C-p |

-Move the point up an entry (dired-previous-line ). |
+Move the point up an entry (dired-previous-line). |

 q |

-Quit dired (quit-window ). |
+Quit dired (quit-window). |

 Marking & unmarking